Tag Archives: G. Bailey

 my review

 My biggest issue is the inconsistency in the characters, Atlas especially.
-He literally acts as if Nyx is a huge imposition on one page and by the next he’s hitting on her and has had a complete personality transplant.
-There is literally no transition between his attitudes shifts.
+He literally acts as if Nyx is a huge imposition on one page, and by the next, he’s hitting on her and has had a complete personality transplant.
+There is literally no transition between his attitude shifts.
 It was abrupt, unfollowable, and pulled me out of the narrative harshly.
 (Worse, it happened more than once.)

 luna wolf photoMy second issue is how cliched and predictable the plot lines are.
-The primary immediate villain is a scorned woman fighting over a man—sometimes I want to shake authors and scream in their faces that women really can have motivations that don’t involve men—and the big reveal is seen coming from…well, basically the beginning.
-Honestly, it all felt a little too focuses on these small scale dramas instead of the larger end-of-the-world level drama that is sketched out at best.
+The primary immediate villain is a scorned woman fighting over a man—sometimes I want to shake authors and scream in their faces that women really can have motivations that don’t involve men—and the big reveal is seen coming from…well, basically, the beginning.
+Honestly, it all felt a little too focused on these small-scale dramas instead of the larger end-of-the-world level drama that is sketched out at best.

 On a totally unrelated note, I’m SO GLAD the book got a new cover.
 I’ve stumbled across the old one (with the pretty girl on the cover).
 And it made me seethe.
 A big deal is made in the book about Nyx being ‘curvy’ (and I do love a plus-sized heroine).
 That girl on the cover was not.
 So, I’m glad I don’t have to be irritated about that.